WordPress/gutenberg/docs/designers-developers/developers/block-api/block-variations.md

 ],
 ```

 It's worth mentioning that setting the `isActive` property can be useful for cases you want to use information from the block variation, after a block's creation.
-For example, this API is used in `useBlockDisplayInformation` hook to fetch and display proper information on places like the BlockCard or Breadcrumbs.
+For example, this API is used in `useBlockDisplayInformation` hook to fetch and display proper information on places like the `BlockCard` or `Breadcrumbs` components.

 Block variations can be declared during a block's registration by providing the `variations` key with a proper array of variations, as defined above.
 In addition, there are ways to register and unregister a `block variation` for a block, after its registration.